Return to Work After a Mental Health Leave: What a Psychological Assessment Involves

 The psychologist evaluates several domains: current symptom severity, cognitive functioning, emotional regulation, workplace-relevant functional capacity, and risk factors for relapse.

 Current symptoms are assessed through clinical interview and standardised measures.
 If you went on leave for depression, the psychologist will measure where your depressive symptoms sit compared to clinical thresholds.
-This isn't about whether you feel "perfect" (no one does), but whether your symptoms are managed or not to a level that allows you to function in your work role.
+The question is not whether you feel perfect.
+It is whether your symptoms are managed to a level that allows you to function in your work role.

 The psychologist also evaluates what happened in the workplace before your leave.
 Were there specific stressors, interpersonal conflicts, workload issues, or organisational factors that contributed to your mental health deterioration?
-If so, the recommendations will address those factors, because returning someone to the same conditions that caused the problem is a setup for recurrence.
+If so, the recommendations will address those factors.
+Returning someone to the same conditions that caused the problem is a setup for recurrence, and a good RTW report will name that plainly.

 Functional capacity is the bridge between clinical status and work readiness.
-You might still have residual symptoms, but if you can manage them effectively and perform the core functions of your role, a return (potentially with accommodations) may be appropriate.
+You might still have residual symptoms, but if you can manage them effectively and perform the core functions of your role, a return with accommodations may be appropriate.

 How Long Does a Return-to-Work Assessment Take?

-The assessment generally includes a detailed clinical interview, standardized psychological testing or questionnaires, and review of collateral documentation when available.
-The interview may explore mental health history, the circumstances surrounding the leave or injury, treatment history, current symptoms and functioning, workplace demands, and the individual’s perspective on recovery and returning to work or daily activities.
+The assessment generally includes a detailed clinical interview, standardised psychological testing or questionnaires, and review of collateral documentation when available.
+The interview may explore mental health history, the circumstances surrounding the leave or injury, treatment history, current symptoms and functioning, workplace demands, and your perspective on recovery and returning to work.

 Following the clinical appointments, the psychologist reviews relevant documentation, which may include treatment records, occupational or rehabilitation files, job descriptions, prior assessments, and collateral information.
-The final report is then prepared and typically completed within one to three weeks, depending on the complexity of the referral.
+The final report is then prepared, typically within one to three weeks depending on the complexity of the referral.

-The completed report is usually directed to the referral source, such as an insurer, rehabilitation program, employer, or case manager who requested the assessment.
+The completed report is directed to the referral source: the insurer, rehabilitation program, employer, or case manager who requested the assessment.

 What Happens With the Results of a Return-to-Work Assessment?

-The report typically includes a summary of your current clinical status, a diagnosis if criteria is met, an opinion on your readiness to return to work, and specific recommendations.
-Recommendations might include time off work to allow for mental health healing, a graduated return (starting with reduced hours and building up), workplace accommodations (such as modified duties, flexible scheduling, or a changed reporting structure), continued treatment, or follow-up assessments at defined intervals.
+The report typically includes a summary of your current clinical status, a diagnosis if criteria are met, an opinion on your readiness to return to work, and specific recommendations.
+Recommendations might include continued time off for mental health healing, a graduated return starting with reduced hours, workplace accommodations such as modified duties or flexible scheduling, continued treatment, or follow-up assessments at defined intervals.

 The report does not include everything you discussed.
 The psychologist includes only information relevant to the referral questions.
 Personal details unrelated to your work functioning are not disclosed.

-If the assessment determines you're not ready to return, the report will explain why and outline what needs to change before a return would be appropriate.
+If the assessment determines you are not ready to return, the report will explain why and outline what needs to change.
 This might mean continued treatment, a change in treatment approach, or addressing specific workplace conditions.

 The report is not a binding decision.
 Your employer and insurer use it to inform their decision-making, but they also consider other factors, including their own policies, your treating clinician's input, and applicable employment and human rights legislation.